miti08/BMEX_main/notes/notes.md

 `chmod +x ./*.sh`

 We can finally run the scripts.
-You can execute them all at once by doing a for loop `for i in *.sh ; do ./$i ; done`
+You can execute them all at once by doing a for loop `for i in *.sh ; do ./$i ; done` This took about 10 minutes.

+It will spit out a folder for each sample containing the data.
 Edit `merge2.py` similarly to point to the correct data files.
-Finally, run `merge2.py` to get the final fractions located in the fractions csv file.
+This script will merge all the sample data into one convenient table.
+Finally, run `merge2.py` to get the final cell type fractions located in a fractions csv file.

 ### Preliminary deconvolution results